 Eric's work as an actor includes television, film, sketch comedy, commercials, and over two decades performing improv.
 Eric has studied and performed with The Second City, the Improv Olympic (iO) Theater in Chicago and LA, UCB, Comedy Sportz, and more.
 He is a founding member of the acclaimed improv ensemble the Reckoning.
 His work as a director includes world premiere plays, solo shows, web series, and short films; stage productions in Los Angeles, NYC, Chicago, and as a guest director at The University of California San Diego.
 He is a member of the Lincoln Center Theater Directors Lab and the Echo Theatre Company in Los Angeles.

-In addition to Steppenwolf Classes West, where he has taught for the past nine years, Eric has taught at Warner Loughlin Studios, The Art of Acting Studio, the iOWest (Improv Olympic) Theatre, BGB Studio, California State University’s Summer Arts intensive, UC San Diego, and numerous festivals and conferences.
+In addition to Steppenwolf Classes West, where he has taught for the past nine years, Eric has taught at Warner Loughlin Studios, The Art of Acting Studio, the iOWest (Improv Olympic) Theatre, BGB Studio, AK Studios, California State University’s Summer Arts intensive, UC San Diego, and taught workshops at numerous theater and improv companies, festivals and conferences.

 Jeff Perry, Scene Study